toniju98/Shop/README.md

 - [Contact](#contact)

 ## General Information
 **ERC20-Token-E-Commerce-Shop** is an online shop where users can log in solely using their MetaMask wallet and complete purchases with it.
 The login mechanism operates through a signature process, similar to the one explained here: [One-Click Sign-In Using MetaMask](https://www.quicknode.com/guides/web3-sdks/how-to-build-a-one-click-sign-in-using-metamask-with-phps-laravel).
-Understanding Web3 development is crucial to comprehend the inner workings of this platform.
+Understanding Web3 development is crucial to comprehend the inner workings of this software.

 The primary goal of this shop was to sell merchandise related to an NFT project.
 To be eligible for purchasing merchandise, users were required to possess an NFT from this specific project.
 This unique login system was necessary because it didn't rely on traditional username-password authentication; hence, it involved adapting Django's standard authentication process.